BDC Hamburger Icon

 What types of business insurance do you need?

-The type of insurance you need depends on various aspects of your business.
-These are the most commonly required types of business insurance:
+The type of business insurance you need depends on various aspects of your business.
+Below are the most commonly required types of business insurance:

 General liability insurance

 General liability insurance provides your business with protection against lawsuits and claims of property damage and bodily injury.
-This type of insurance pays the legal costs involved in defending your business against the lawsuit, judgments and settlements from a lawsuit, repair costs if your employee damages a client’s home or place of business while doing work there, and a customer’s medical expenses if they get injured at your place of business.
+This type of insurance can cover the legal costs involved in defending your business against the lawsuit, judgments and settlements from a lawsuit, repair costs if your employee damages a client’s home or place of business while doing work there and a customer’s medical expenses if they get injured at your place of business.

 Commercial property insurance

-Commercial property insurance provides your business’s physical location and other property (e.g., tools, equipment, furniture, inventory) with protection against the costs incurred from events that can damage your business.
+Commercial property insurance provides protection for your business’s physical location and other property, such as tools, equipment, furniture and inventory, against costs incurred from events that damage your business.
 Depending on the policy, covered events may include fires, explosions, natural disasters, terrorism and vandalism.

-Commercial automobile insurance provides your business with coverage against automobile accidents if you or your employees are at fault, such as when an employee gets into an accident while making a delivery in a company van.
-This type of insurance is ideal if you employ people who drive company-owned, leased, or rented vehicles or your business owns, leases, or rents vehicles.
+Commercial auto insurance provides your business with coverage against automobile accidents if you or your employees are at fault, such as when an employee gets into an accident while making a delivery in a company van.
+This type of insurance is ideal if you employ people who drive company-owned, leased or rented vehicles or if your company owns, leases or rents cars.
 It also provides protection for employees who use their own vehicles to do their job.
+[Related article: Commercial Car Insurance Laws by State]

-Business owners’ insurance combines general liability insurance and commercial property insurance in one policy.
-It provides the coverage of both types of insurance, and the premiums typically cost less than the individual insurance policies would cost if purchased separately.
+Business owner’s insurance, or business owner’s policy, combines general liability insurance and commercial property insurance in one policy.
+It provides the coverage of both types of insurance, but the premiums typically cost less than the individual insurance policies would if purchased separately.

 Business income insurance

-Business income insurance replaces income that’s lost when your business has to cease operations.
+Business income insurance, also known as business interruption insurance, replaces income that’s lost when your business has to cease operations.
 The insurance covers instances of fire, weather-related damage, theft, explosion or other events described in the policy.

 Professional liability insurance

-Professional liability insurance provides your business with coverage against a client’s legal claim for negligence, malpractice and misrepresentation.
-The insurance coverage pays your legal fees, judgments against you, settlements, compensatory damages, punitive damages, and economic or business damages that result from the lawsuit.
+Professional liability insurance provides your business with coverage against a client’s legal claim of negligence, malpractice or misrepresentation.
+The insurance company can pay your legal fees, judgments against you, settlements, compensatory damages, punitive damages and economic or business damages that result from the lawsuit.

 Errors and omissions insurance

-Errors and omissions insurance provides your business, employees and business professionals with coverage against lawsuits for a client’s claim of inadequate work or negligent action resulting from your professional services.
-The insurance policy pays your legal fees, court costs and any settlements up to the amount specified in your coverage.
+Errors and omissions insurance provides your business, employees and business professionals with coverage against lawsuits based on a client’s claim of inadequate work or negligent action resulting from your professional services.
+The insurance policy can pay your legal fees, court costs and any settlements up to the amount specified in your coverage.

 Product liability insurance

-Product liability insurance provides your business with coverage against expenses that arise if a person claims that a product your business sold, made or distributed causes bodily injury, unlawful death or property damage.
-The insurance pays your legal fees, judgments against you, settlements, compensatory damages, punitive damages, and economic or business damages that result from the lawsuit.
-It also covers the injured party’s medical costs that arise from use of the product.
+Product liability insurance provides your business with coverage against expenses that arise if a person claims a product your business sold, made or distributed caused bodily injury, unlawful death or property damage.
+Like professional liability insurance, this insurance can pay your legal fees, judgments against you, settlements, compensatory damages, punitive damages and economic or business damages that result from the lawsuit.
+It also covers the injured party’s medical costs that arise from the use of the product.

 Workers’ compensation insurance